 CONSENSUS uses social science and collaborative research methods to explore innovative solutions for sustainable household consumption in Ireland (North & South).
 Our research centres on six themes outlined below.

 CONSENSUS involves researchers from Trinity College Dublin and the National University of Ireland, Galway.
 Our aim is to advance understanding of the drivers shaping everyday household consumption practices and to identify policy, technology and educational interventions to facilitate sustainable living.
-CONSENSUS is funded by the Irish Environmental Protection Agency STRIVE Programme (2007-2013).
+Launched in 2009, CONSENSUS is funded by the Irish Environmental Protection Agency (EPA).
 Find out more

 We re-frame the challenge of sustainable behaviour change as a challenge of transforming how we carry out everyday practices.
-We use visioning processes to co-design future scenarios containing social and technological proposals for more sustainable heating, washing and eating practices.
-We are working with industry, the public sector, citizens and non-governmental actors to prototype and evaluate the technology, policy and educational interventions designed through our social-practice oriented visioning research.
+In Phase I of our research, we used visioning processes to co-design future scenarios containing socio-technical innovations for more sustainable heating, washing and eating practices.
+In our HomeLabs research, we are working with cross-sectoral actors to implement these innovations in real households.
+Evaluation will lead to recommendations for policy, technology and educational interventions to make these practices more sustainable.